Mohammed-a-Alz/dbt_raw_ecommerce/README.md

 | Power BI | DirectQuery mode |
 | Python | Data exploration (Pandas) |
 | Git / GitHub | Version control + branch workflow |

 ---

-## What I Learned

-The hardest part wasn't the SQL — it was the **semantic layer setup**. dbt Fusion uses a different YAML spec than classic dbt, and getting `agg_time_dimension`, entity definitions, and metric references correct took significant iteration.
-The payoff was real though: once the semantic layer was working, Power BI, Excel, and Claude AI all queried the same definitions without any additional SQL.

-The other key lesson was **data quality as a discipline**, not an afterthought.
-Running `dbt test` in production caught real issues in the Olist dataset (duplicate review IDs, type mismatches) that would have silently corrupted metrics downstream.

----